simongravelle/nmrformd/README.md

 files from any MDAnalysis-compatible simulation package, including [LAMMPS](https://www.lammps.org/) and [GROMACS](https://www.gromacs.org/).

-## Note
+## Migration

-This repository will progressivily be migrated on [here](https://github.com/NMRDfromMD), when I find the time.
+This repository will progressively be migrated on [here](https://github.com/NMRDfromMD), when I find the time.

 ## Documentation